You are not old enough to visit this site

 If you’ve ever been to a whisky tasting or watched a whisky review online you’ll have no doubt heard some questionable tasting notes being touted.
 A couple of my favourites include, “a burnt oven glove” and “the bottom of a mechanics tea mug”.
 Whilst certainly evocative, It did leave me wondering ‘is this guy just making these up?’
 So here we will explore that very question, are tasting notes real?

-I’ll start with a condensed answer, yes.
+I’ll start with a simple and condensed answer, yes, tasting notes are very much real and offer a chance to connect a particular taste with familiarity.
 Though it certainly is not as simple as that.
 This is because taste and aroma are incredibly subjective and I for one have always been a staunch believer in letting people experience their own unique adventure when tasting a new dram.
 However, not everyone has the neural connections to link a certain taste to a memory of what that is, whilst clearly some have some exceptionally whimsical connections between taste and linking that to its identity.

 The Journey of Whisky Tasting